When We Want Our Spouse To Change

 See, my husband mostly talks straight up and blunt, he does not like going round in circles, he just tells you the truth as it is.
 While this is not wrong, I do believe that with some people, especially sensitive people (like me), there should be some sensitivity so that they can accept the truth he tells them without misunderstanding him.
 But just yesterday to my sheer delight, I saw and heard him talking about diplomacy in speech and in dealing with people.

-Our spouses cannot be like us in so many ways.
-Variety they say is a spice of life and God is a God of variety, He knows how to put the right people in the mix and create beauty out of our differences, that is, if we let Him.
+Variety, they say, is a spice of life and God is a God of variety, He knows how to put the right people in the mix and create beauty out of our differences, that is, if we let Him.

 Most times in marriage we all seem to want our spouses to behave in a certain way, probably think like us, react like us, talk like us, sit like us, sleep like us…